 - c.
 Minimum SSOG Award.
 A student who is not eligible to receive an annual SSOG award of at least \$200 for an academic year based on the SSOG award calculation shall not receive the grant. - d.
 Awards will be prorated according to enrollment level for a student who is enrolled in less than 12 credits in their final semester prior to graduation.
 The prorated amount shall be determined based on the individual student's calculated annual award, up to the program maximum of \$5,500, divided by 30, and multiplied by the number of credits in which the student is enrolled. - 5.
 Cost of Attendance - a.
-For purposes of calculating SSOG awards, the annual Cost of Attendance (COA) for all eligible institutions for Academic Year 2022-23 shall be: - i. \$24,236 for students living off-campus and not with a parent; - ii. \$15,903 for students living with a parent; and - iii. \$18,902 for students living on campus. - b.
+For purposes of calculating SSOG awards, the annual Cost of Attendance (COA) for all eligible institutions for Academic Year 2023-24 shall be: - i. \$24,644 for students living off-campus and not with a parent; - ii. \$16,547 for students living with a parent; and - iii. \$20,552 for students living on campus. - b.
 The institution may pro-rate the COA in cases where a student enrolls for a single semester. - c.
 Under no circumstances shall the grant received under the SSOG Program, along with other financial assistance received, exceed institutional COA. - 6.
 Student Contribution - a.
 A standard student contribution that will be used by each community college and state college in the calculation of all grants awarded under the SSOG Program will be calculated by determining what a student could earn by working at minimum wage a reasonable number of hours during the school year and over the summer.
 This calculation should in no way be construed as requiring a student to seek or obtain employment as a condition of eligibility for the SSOG Program. - b.
 For purposes of calculating SSOG awards, the student contribution shall be set at \$5,500 for an academic year.
 The institution shall pro-rate the student contribution in cases where a single semester cost of attendance is utilized. - c.
 The student contribution may be covered by, but is not limited to, the following: - i.
 Student earnings or savings; - ii.
 Private, institutional, state or federal scholarships, including the Governor Guinn Millennium Scholarship; - iii.
 Grants not listed under Subsection 6 of this Section; - iv.
 Veterans education benefits; - v.
 Student loans; and - vi.
 Financial assistance from family or friends. - 7.
 Family Contribution.
-The family contribution shall be equivalent to the federal nine-month Estimated Family Contribution (EFC), as calculated by the U.S. Department of Education based on FAFSA data and reported on the Institutional Student Information Record (ISIR).
-The EFC may be prorated for an award period of less than nine months. - 8.
-Federal Contribution - a.
-The federal contribution shall be equivalent to the total of federal grant aid a student is awarded during the same award year from the following programs only: - i.
-Federal Pell Grant; - ii.
-Federal Supplemental Educational Opportunity Grant (FSEOG); and
+The family contribution shall be equivalent to the: - Federal nine-month Estimated Family Contribution (EFC), as calculated by the U.S. Department of Education based on FAFSA data and reported on the Institutional Student Information Record (ISIR); or - b.
+Estimated Federal Methodology (EFM), as calculated by the College Board using data reported on the CSS Profile application.